 - Building micro pilots to test the company’s capabilities, consumer culture, and needs.

-The innovation process is organised in LEGO by splitting it into eight types: product development and business model innovation.
-The responsibility for the innovation process is shared between four function groups: the Concept Lab, the Product and Marketing Development, and the Communication, Education and Direct Unit.
+The innovation process is organised in LEGO into eight types: product development and business model innovation.
+Responsibility for the innovation process is shared among four functional groups: the Concept Lab, the Product and Marketing Development, and the Communication, Education and Direct Unit.

-In addition to the process level, LEGO implemented the open innovation model to improve its products through new and fresh ideas from external resources.
+In addition to the process level, LEGO implemented an open innovation model to improve its products through new ideas from external sources.
 These resources can be linked to their existing clients or other companies with experience in open innovation.
-In 2008, LEGO launched LEGO Ideas, a platform open for anyone to submit innovative ideas.
+In 2008, LEGO launched LEGO Ideas, an open platform for anyone to submit innovative ideas.
 LEGO received proposals from 10,000 users.
-These ideas have been reviewed, and the winning idea is moved to the production process.
-The original owner of the idea receives 1% of the selling royalties.
-LEGO Ideas was the reason for innovating new sets such as Big Bang Theory, Ghostbusters, and Back to the Future (Wilkins, 2015).
+These ideas have been reviewed, and the winning idea has been moved to the production process.
+The original owner of the idea receives 1% of the royalties from sales.
+LEGO Ideas was the catalyst for introducing new sets such as Big Bang Theory, Ghostbusters, and Back to the Future.
 LEGO IDEAS can be accessed through the domain name https://ideas.lego.com.

-Co-creation is another tool for an inbound open innovation model to innovative products through collaboration with external organisations.
-LEGO’s executive team built a partnership between the company and MIT Media Lab to deliver programmable bricks, which was introduced as LEGO Windstorm.
-The new product was initially introduced as an education method to teach children robotics as they can build LEGO models that could move.
-Its software was closed in an early product version and could only be edited by unauthorised modifications to do more functions.
+Co-creation is another tool in an inbound open innovation model for developing products through collaboration with external organisations.
+LEGO’s executive team built a partnership with the MIT Media Lab to deliver programmable bricks, which were introduced as LEGO Windstorm.
+The new product was initially introduced as an educational tool to teach children robotics, as they could build LEGO models that could move.
+Its software was closed in an early product version and could only be edited by unauthorised modifications to add more functions.
 Later, LEGO opened the software to expand the innovation space among consumers.
-Another innovation dimension can be observed in LEGO’s partnership with MIT Media Lab, which is turning from closed to open software.
+Another innovation dimension can be observed in LEGO’s partnership with the MIT Media Lab, which is shifting from closed to open-source software.
 Someone was able to hack through the LEGO software that comes with the motors to apply more functions.
-While this was considered illegible by many, LEGO opened the software in a way anyone can modify to observe what the end consumers can create.
-This open innovation approach has a positive impact on the company and the curriculum developed in the United States to teach students robotics.
+While this was considered illegible by many, LEGO made the software open so anyone can modify it to see what end consumers can create.
+This approach has a positive impact on the company and the curriculum developed in the United States to teach students robotics.
 Although the product was initially introduced as an educational tool, it gained popularity and acceptance among both adults and children.

-LEGO provides a practical example of applying two levels of the open innovation model: inbound innovation through listening to ideas from external consumers and companies and coupled innovation through its partnership with external organisations such as the MIT Media Labs.
-Both the inbound and coupled open innovation models helped the company to improve the internal process and reach a solid linkage between creative and business targets inside the company on the one hand, and present new products to the market that was not their original intention, such as the programmable bricks on the other.
+LEGO provides a practical example of applying two levels of the open innovation model: inbound innovation through listening to ideas from external consumers and companies, and coupled innovation through its partnerships with external organisations such as the MIT Media Lab.
+Both the inbound and coupled open innovation models helped the company improve internal processes and establish a solid linkage between creative and business targets, on the one hand, and present new products to the market that were not their original intention, such as programmable bricks, on the other.

 Conclusion

-Both closed, and open innovation models have been implemented into company business models to achieve competitive advantages in the market.
-While the closed innovation model depends on internal resources and assets to reach new ideas and technologies, the open innovation model extends the ability to create and innovate through the use of external resources and the partnership capability of the company.
+Both closed and open innovation models have been implemented into company business models to achieve competitive advantages in the market.
+While the closed innovation model depends on internal resources and assets to generate new ideas and technologies, the open innovation model extends the company's ability to create and innovate through the use of external resources and the company's partnership capabilities.

-The open innovation model can be applied on different levels: the inbound creativity level, the outbound creativity level, and the coupled creativity level.
-The inbound creativity model identifies that the R&D department can inspire ideas and technologies from external resources to reach answers for early innovation stage questions such as “What should be innovated?” and “How to innovate it?”.
-Outbound creativity assumes that products that fail inside the company can find their way to success outside through marketing using a different business model.
+The open innovation model can be applied at different levels: inbound, outbound, and coupled innovation.
+The inbound creativity model identifies that the R&D department can draw on external resources to generate ideas and technologies to answer early-stage innovation questions, such as “What should be innovated?” and “How to innovate it?”
+Outbound creativity assumes that products that fail within the company can succeed outside through marketing, using a different business model.
 Coupled creativity is similar to the inbound model.
-The difference is that coupled creativity aims to build partnerships with other companies in order to achieve market advantages.
+The difference is that coupled creativity aims to build partnerships with other companies to gain market advantage.

-This report concludes that implementing an open innovation model can drive innovation and creativity within the organisation on both the process and production levels.
-Each type of creativity level inside the open innovation model has different characteristics and outputs when combined with the different business models.
+Implementing an open innovation model can drive innovation and creativity within the organisation on both the process and production levels.
+Each level of creativity within the open innovation model has distinct characteristics and outputs when combined with different business models.

 Bibliography